Why Google Trends is one of the best product research & eCommerce tools

 Use case #3: Benchmark internal performance

-While internal analytics tell us how our sales are doing, they don’t reveal how we’re performing relative to the overall market.
-To know this, we can compare Google Trends data with our own numbers to determine if we’re outperforming or underperforming market growth, which will inform product and marketing decisions.
+While internal analytics show how sales are doing, they don’t reveal performance relative to the overall market.
+To know this, you can compare Google Trends results with your internal data to determine if you're outperforming or underperforming market growth, which can inform product and marketing decisions.

-For example, let's imagine we sell luxury watches.
-We'll begin by calculating the growth in search interest, entering "luxury watch" into Google Trends and setting the location to the U.S.
+For example, imagine you sell luxury watches.
+Begin by calculating the growth in search interest, entering "luxury watch" into Google Trends and setting the location to the U.S.

 luxury-watch-gtrends

-For more precise results, we can download the raw data and calculate the average interest from October 1, 2023, to September 30, 2024, and compare it with the previous year.
-This gives us values of 51.85 and 43.79, showing a 19% YoY growth.
+For more precise results, you could download the raw data and calculate the average interest from October 1, 2023, to September 30, 2024, and compare it with the previous years, giving values of 51.85 and 43.79 (or a 19% YoY growth).

 To make this precise calculation easier, Glimpse provides a yearly, quarterly, and monthly growth rate for every query, along with absolute monthly search volume.